noodnik2/flightvisualizer/README.md

 directory.
 Therefore, you should always have such a sub-folder underneath the current directory when running `fviz`.
 Alternatively, you can use the `--artifactsDir` option to specify the location for artifacts each time you invoke `fviz`.

-## Example Invocations
+## More Example Invocations

-Some example invocations of `fviz` are presented below to help jumpstart the uninitiated user.
+Additional example invocations of `fviz` are presented below to help jumpstart the uninitiated user.
 Additional use cases can be revealed through exploration of the complete set of options available.
 Running the command without options, or with an incomplete set of options, reveals the set of available options.